patrickpdude/word-testimony/content/posts/divorce-remarriage.md

 ## The "Problem" Passage

 There is only one passage that begets contention in its interpretation.
-And for some reason it is used to reinterpret all the rest of the Bible's clear teaching regarding marriage and divorce: The "Exception Clause" of Matthew 19.
+And for some reason it is used to reinterpret all the rest of the Bible's clear teaching regarding marriage and divorce: the "Exception Clause" of Matthew 19.

 ### The Pharisees Attempt to Test Jesus (Matthew 19)